The shit blog of Paul Chris Jones

 The latest thing in this house came out of the blue – Paul decided that he wanted to live on the university campus even though we are only ten minutes bus drive away.
 I thought he was bluffing but he upped and went last week.
 Trouble is though he has to pay rent for the whole term till the end of June, £57 a week! [...]
 Paul has never been away from home before and can only make toast and microwave meals but he is determined to do it.
 He is over eighteen so I can't stop him.

-So what was the student accomodation like?
+So what was the student accommodation like?
 Well, the uni described the accommodation as "modern" and I have never heard a greater lie since.

 I shared the flat with eleven other students.
 Eleven.
 There was no living room, just a communal kitchen.
 The sink was always full of unwashed pots and pans as you'd expect when twelve students share the same kitchen.
 The kitchen smelled of pasta because that's all we knew how to cook.

-Anyway, the bathroom had no bath, so it was one of those bathrooms where 'bathroom' was a funny misnomer, or it would have been funny if I hadn't been living there.
-Instead of baths, the bathroom had two showers, communal showers they were, facing each other and without any kind of divider to separate them, as if two people were going to get naked and take a shower together.
+Anyway, the bathroom had no bath, so it was one of those bathrooms where 'bathroom' was a funny misnomer (or it would have been funny if I hadn't been living there).
+Instead of baths, we had two showers, communal showers they were, facing each other and without any kind of divider to separate them, as if two people were going to get naked and take a shower together.

 The windows only opened a crack because they didn't want drunk students falling to their deaths.
 To be fair, it was probably a good thing they made the windows like that.
 People were often getting drunk and besides, you can't pay your tuition fee to the university if you're dead.